 We know that about every 20 minutes or more someone is in need of care in our Emergency Department.
 That could be you, a loved one, a neighbour, a friend...together we can give and raise the needed support required to build this very important part of our hospital care.

-The Dunnville Hospital & Healthcare Foundation is undertaking a capital campaign to raise a minimum of $3 million for the Emergency Department.
 Together; with everyone giving and pledging, we know the financial needs of our hospital can be achieved.
 Please carefully consider how your participation will make a difference in ensuring the best care is provided in our community; exactly when you or your loved ones will need it.
+The chart below shows how your support, the support of others, companies and organizations will be important for achieving our campaign goal of $3 million.
 Thank you for your consideration of support.

 The walls are going up!
 CONSTRUCTION PROGRESS

 The new Emergency Department will provide a total of 7,145 square feet of care to the people we serve in our hospital.
 The projected cost to complete the new construction by December 2018 is $6.5 million.